 The On the Move Partnership will produce the first comprehensive study of the spectrum of employment-related mobility in Canada from extended daily travel to long distance travel and related absence from home.
-Using the Canadian census, we will explore how this spectrum has changed since 1981.
-We will also examine the policies that both drive employment-related mobility and influence its effects on employers, workers and their families and home and host communities.
-We will interview employers (large and small-scale), human resource managers, unions, local governments, employees and their households, and home and host communities (rural and urban) in multiple sectors and 7 Canadian provinces.
-We will also look at how changes in mobility patterns relate to larger-scale changes in the nature of work, competitiveness and prosperity.
+Using the Canadian census, we are exploring how this spectrum has changed since 1981.
+We are also examining the policies that both drive employment-related mobility and influence its effects on employers, workers and their families and home and host communities.
+We are interviewing and conducting surveys with employers (large and small-scale), human resource managers, unions, local governments, employees and their households, and home and host communities (rural and urban) in multiple sectors and seven Canadian provinces.
+We are also looking at how changes in mobility patterns relate to larger-scale changes in the nature of work, competitiveness and prosperity.

 Visit Notes from the Field for reflections and photos from our researchers in the field.

 Ensuring that our research reaches a wide and diverse audience is important to us, but can be a challenge.
 Read about some of the ways On the Move Partnership researcher Dr. Sara Dorow has shared her research knowledge creatively and collaboratively here.Top ^